canonical/vanilla-framework/templates/docs/patterns/modal.md

 For any elements that launch a modal, please ensure that the label contains a trailing ellipsis `…`, e.g. "Launch modal&hellip;".
 This is a convention used to indicate that the element launches a dialog.

+When a modal is launched, focus should be set within the modal element, using JavaScript.

 ### Design

 For more information view the [modal design spec](https://github.com/ubuntudesign/vanilla-design/tree/master/Modal) which includes the specification in markdown format and a PNG image.